desertbit/grumble/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/desertbit/grumble)](https://goreportcard.com/report/github.com/desertbit/grumble)

 There are a handful of powerful go CLI libraries available ([spf13/cobra](https://github.com/spf13/cobra), [urfave/cli](https://github.com/urfave/cli)).
-However, sometimes an integrated shell interface is a great and useful extension for the actual application.
+However sometimes an integrated shell interface is a great and useful extension for the actual application.
 This library offers a simple API to create powerful CLI applications and automatically starts an **integrated interactive shell**, if the application is started without any command arguments.